-6. Section I describes the PRA's proposed statutory objectives under the Act, and its approach to advancing them.
-Section II outlines how the PRA will determine the focus of its supervision in identifying the key risks to its objectives.
-Section III examines the measures that the PRA will expect insurers to have in place to ensure their businesses are run in a safe and sound manner, both in guarding against failure and in reducing the adverse effects that failure could have on policyholders and financial stability.
+5. Section I describes the PRA's statutory objectives under the Act, and its approach to advancing them.
+Section II outlines how the PRA determines the focus of its supervision in identifying the key risks to its objectives.
+Section III examines the measures that the PRA expects insurers to have in place to ensure their businesses are run in a safe and sound manner, both in guarding against failure and in reducing the adverse effects that failure could have on policyholders and financial stability.
 Section IV sets out more detail on the PRA's supervisory approach.
-Section V outlines its approach to setting and communicating expectations of insurers.
-Section VI concludes with next steps.
+Section V outlines the PRA's approach to setting and communicating expectations of insurers.